sniclasj/atletico-crud/README.md

 ### Enter Full Record Functionality
 A method for a full record to be added whereby a country, league, club and player could be added from one form with data being stored in the relevant tables.

+### Further Prevention Of Duplicate Player Entires
+I would like to create a method where multiple criteria are assessed to prevent duplicate player entries.
+For example, if the player name, club name and nationality were the same but the DOB was different, this would be allowed.
+However, if all fields were the same, this would not be allowed.

 # Technologies Used
 - Git - used for version control.
 - GitHub - used to secure my code online.